fltk/fltk/README.CMake.txt

 ..which builds in verbose mode, so you can see all the compile/link commands.

-Hint: if you intend to build several different versions of FLTK, e.g. a Debug and a Release version, or multiple libraries with different ABI versions, then use subdirectories in the build directory, like this:
+Hint: if you intend to build several different versions of FLTK, e.g. a Debug and a Release version, or multiple libraries with different ABI versions or options, then use subdirectories in the build directory, like this:

     mkdir build
     cd build
     mkdir Debug
     cd Debug
-    cmake ../..
+    cmake -D 'CMAKE_BUILD_TYPE=Debug' ../..
     make
     sudo make install (optional)